paulrougieux/biotrade/README.md

 https://fenixservices.fao.org/faostat/static/releasecalendar/Default.aspx

-# Variable definitions and harmonization
+## Variable definitions and harmonization

+Column names and product descriptions are reformatted to snake case in a way that is convenient for analysis.
+See example below.

 - Variables are defined and compared between the data sources in a notebook called [definitions_and_harmonization](notebooks/definitions_and_harmonization.md)